 All experiments are run on the Vortex machine at Sandia National Labs.
-Vortex uses RHEL7, and has the following per node: 318 GB high-bandwidth DRAM and dual socket IBM POWER9 CPUs with 22 cores/socket and 4 hardware threads per core (176 total).
+Vortex uses RHEL7, and has the following per node: 318 GB high-bandwidth DRAM and dual socket IBM POWER9 CPUs with 22 cores/socket and 4 hardware threads per core (176 total), and 4 NVIDIA Tesla V100 GPUs with a total of 64 GB RAM.
 We use GCC 10.2.0 to compile all of the libraries apart from PCL, which we can only build with GCC 8.3.1 on Vortex.
-We use four different evaluation setups, which are described in Table II.
-All experiments use the same mesh, which was created for a typical [51] turbulent low-Mach study that includes solution verification.
-The turbulent low-Mach study uses meshes that range from around 150 million to 2 billion nodes and elements.
-The mesh we use is unstructured and has 152.7 million nodes and 152.1 million hexahedral elements.
+We use four evaluation setups, which are described in Table II.
+All experiments use the same mesh, which was created for a typical [53] turbulent low-Mach study that includes solution verification.
+The low-Mach study uses meshes that range from around 150 million to 2 billion nodes and elements.
+The mesh we use is unstructured and has

+152.7 million nodes and 152.1 million hexahedral elements.
 The coordinates are 8 byte doubles.
 It should be noted that there is no standard in HPC for the number of mesh points or elements assigned per process during domain decomposition.
 The number will depend on a number of factors such as the computational intensity of the application, the memory per node, and the number of compute hours the scientist has access to.
-However, using between 10,000 and 100,000 nodes or elements per process during a simulation is common [52], [53], [54], [55].
-Then, during analysis and visualization, scientists will often use a much smaller number of processes (10% or fewer) [56], [57], [58] thus resulting in upwards of 100,000 to 1,000,000 mesh nodes or elements per process.
-This is further evidenced by the fact that analysis and visualization clusters often have far fewer cores and nodes than compute clusters [59], [60].
+However, using between 10,000 and 100,000 nodes or elements per process is common [54], [55], [56], [57].
+Then, during analysis and visualization, scientists will often use a much smaller number of processes (10% or fewer) [58], [59], [60] thus resulting in upwards of 100,000 to 1,000,000 mesh nodes or elements per process.
+This is further evidenced by the fact that analysis and visualization clusters often have far fewer cores and nodes than compute clusters [61], [62].
 We therefore perform "small" scale evaluation with approximately 1,000,000 mesh nodes or elements per process to reflect this common range, and "large" scale evaluation with approximately 10,000,000 mesh nodes or elements per process to reflect more extreme use cases.
 We use OpenMPI 4.1.0 with one hardware thread per (MPI) process.
 Apart from the weak scaling results, all evaluations use a single node.
 But, as the weak scaling results demonstrate in Section IV-C2, these results should hold at any scale if the number of processes per node is held constant.
 This is because each process performs entirely independent work without any need for message passing or coordination, and the indices are also kept entirely in memory (eliminating PFS contention).